michgrady/app-inventory/README.md

 - https://www.nannypayadvisor.com

 Feature Requests:
-- [ ] Ability to add custom withholding in addition to standard withholdings
+- [x] Ability to add custom withholding in addition to standard withholdings
-- [ ] Input past payments for mid-year start so YTD # are correct
+- [x] Input past payments for mid-year start so YTD # are correct
 - [ ] Time Card: Input total hours per week rather than per day
 - [ ] Allow employee self-tracking of time
-- [ ] Schedule: Track changes and update date automatically
-- [ ] Print shifts on paystub
+- [x] Print shifts on paystub
-- [ ] Cloud save: Set folder and option to put prefix on file name all the time like Nanny name

 Code is contained in private repository.